-Cash provided by operations was \$2,641 during the year ended December 31, 2013 and cash used in operations was \$188,985 during the year ended December 31, 2012.
-As of December 31, 2013, our primary capital needs included costs incurred to increase energy management sales, inventory procurement, funding performance bonds and managing current liabilities.
+Cash used in continuing operations was \$4,601 during the year ended December 31, 2014 and cash provided by operations was \$2,641 during the year ended December 31, 2013.
+As of December 31, 2014, our primary capital needs included costs incurred to increase energy management sales, inventory procurement, funding performance bonds and managing current liabilities.

-Cash used in investing activities was \$407,577 during the year ended December 31, 2013 and cash provided by investing activities was \$47,905 during the year ended December 31, 2012.
-During the year ended December 31, 2012, the Company was awarded a contract that included a bonding requirement.
+Cash provided by investing activities was \$198,333 during the year ended December 31, 2014 and cash used in investing activities was \$407,577 during the year ended December 31, 2013, respectively.
+During the year ended December 31, 2012, the Company was awarded a contract with a bonding requirement.
 During the year ended December 31, 2013, the Company satisfied this requirement with cash collateral supported by an irrevocable standby letter of credit in the amount of \$382,000.
+In 2014, the Company satisfied all obligations related to the bonding requirement and the cash was released.
+During the year ended December 31, 2014, the Company purchased approximately \$120,668 of furniture and fixtures to furnish its new corporate office located in Waukesha, Wisconsin.
+These assets will be depreciated over their respective estimated useful lives.